What is a CT scan?

 Are there any known complications from a CT scan?

 CT scans are considered safe, but they do use ionizing radiation (like an x-ray).
 Some pets may be given an iodine-based dye intravenously and the dye in a few cases may cause side effects that are brief.
 Unlike with human patients who can be instructed to stay still for the examination pets have to be anesthetized for a CT scan.
 Rare anesthetic complications can occur.
 All patients have an intravenous catheter placed prior to the CT scan and are closely monitored.

 How do I prepare my pet for a CT scan?

 In preparation for general anesthesia, your pet should be given its normal meal the evening before, but no food after that meal unless directed otherwise by your veterinarian.
 You may continue to allow water for your pet.
 Check with your veterinarian about when to give any medications your pet may be currently taking.

 How long will the CT scan take?

 The actual CT scan takes only a few minutes, but preparation for the procedure including anesthetic induction can take 30-60 minutes.
-After the scan your pet is closely monitored until awake and then will be assigned a recovery space in the ICU.
-A pick up time for your pet will be arranged the same day as the scan.
+After the scan, your pet is closely monitored until awake and then will be assigned a recovery space in the ICU.
+Pick-up time for your pet will be arranged the same day as the scan.
 You will also receive an instruction sheet for home care.